 Defenders submits this petition in order to mitigate one factor - trade - associated with a catastrophic disease threat posed to amphibians (Class Amphibia), both in the United States and worldwide.
 There is no doubt that ongoing extirpations of wild amphibian populations have reached crisis proportions.
-According to The World Conservation Union (IUCN) Global Amphibian Assessment, nearly one-third of all amphibian species (at least 1,896 of 6,300 species) are threatened or endangered, making this the most jeopardized class of animals on Earth.
-The current extinction rate for amphibians is estimated at more than 200 times the background rate of extinction, with 35 species known to have been extirpated and more than 130 additional species likely to have gone extinct in recent years.
-The current extinction is estimated and more than 130 additional species likely to have gone extinct in recent years.
+According to The World Conservation Union (IUCN) Global Amphibian Assessment, nearly one-third of all amphibian species (at least 1,896 of 6,300 species) are threatened or endangered, making this the most jeopardized class of animals on Earth.1 The current extinction rate for amphibians is estimated at more than 200 times the background rate of extinction, with 35 species known to have been extirpated and more than 130 additional species likely to have gone extinct in recent years.2

 One of the striking aspects of recent amphibian extinctions is that many took place in protected areas, that is, where habitat loss was not a major contributing factor.
-For example, a five-year study found that in the protected Monteverde Cloud Forest in Costa Rica, 40% of amphibians - a total of 20 species including the well-known Golden toad (Bufo periglenes) - had been extirpated.4 These and other amphibian extinctions are correlated to the tragic spread of the amphibian chytrid fungus, Batrachodytrium dendrobatidis.5 This disease has caused the decline of approximately 200 species globally.6
+For example, a five-year study found that in the protected Monteverde Cloud Forest in Costa Rica, 40% of amphibians - a total of 20 species including the well-known Golden toad (Bufo periglenes) - had been extirpated.3 These and other amphibian extinctions are correlated to the tragic spread of the amphibian chytrid fungus, Batrachochytrium dendrobatidis.4 This disease has caused the decline of approximately 200 species globally.5

 Many amphibian populations already are stressed by habitat loss and degradation, global warming, invasive species and toxic pollution.
 They now suffer from heightened vulnerability to Batrachochytrium dendrobatidis (hereinafter referred to as "Bd").
-This disease is the primary factor in at least one recent extirpation of the wild-breeding populations of a U.S. amphibian, the Wyoming
+This disease is the primary factor in at least one recent extirpation of the wild-breeding populations of a U.S. amphibian, the Wyoming toad, Bufo baxteri.6 The United States, particularly the